waynodiablo/Oystercard/yelpv1.md

 Finally, we need to modify our database to join together reviews and restaurants.
 Time for a migration:

-`$ bin/rails g migration AddResturantIdToReviews restaurant:belongs_to`
+`$ bin/rails g migration AddRestaurantIdToReviews restaurant:belongs_to`

 `$ bin/rake db:migrate`